AmanGupta321/AmanGupta321/README.md

 🌱 Strong understanding of backend development and currently learning frontend to grow into a well-rounded full-stack developer<br>
 🤝 Ready to contribute to open-source projects
 🚀 Curious learner who enjoys turning ideas into working software
-📚 Believes in consistent daily progress and lifelong learning
+📚 Believes in consistent daily progress.

 <br>
 🌐 Connect with me